Truncated Step-Level Sampling with Process Rewards for Retrieval-Augmented Reasoning: Appendix

 This establishes that, with equal group sizes, the truncated estimator has no more variance in expectation than the full-trajectory estimator.

 \paragraph{Part 2: $T$-fold Reduction Under Independence and Symmetry.}

 Part~1 shows the truncated estimator is never worse; we now show it can be $T$ times \emph{better}.
-The intuition is that the total trajectory variance $\Var[R(\tau)]$ is the sum of variances from all $T$ steps, but the truncated estimator only ``sees'' the variance from one step---hence the $1/T$ factor.
+The intuition is that the total trajectory variance $\Var[R(\tau)]$ is the sum of variances from all $T$ steps, but the truncated estimator only ``sees'' the variance from one step, hence the $1/T$ factor.

-Under Assumption~2 (conditional independence), for each step $t$, the reward $r_t$ depends only on $a_t$ and $\tau_{<t}$, and future actions do not affect past rewards.
-Under this condition, the trajectory reward variance decomposes as:
+Under Assumption~2 (conditional independence), for each step $t$, the reward $r_t$ depends only on $a_t$ and $\tau_{<t}$, and given the prefix $\tau_{<t}$, the step reward $r_t$ is independent of rewards at other steps conditioned on their respective prefixes.
+We establish the desired inequality by applying the law of total variance recursively.
+For any step $t$, the law of total variance gives:

-Under Assumption~2, the inter-step covariance terms are non-negative: conditional independence ensures that $\Cov(r_t, r_{t'} \mid \tau_{<t}) \geq 0$ for $t < t'$, since any remaining dependence flows only through the sequential prefix structure.
-Therefore: